All Episodes

 Well, then we're going to ban pistols too, then.

-Well, then you're basically saying, like, you know, former justice on the Supreme Court's what was it, Stevens, that you don't want the second amendment.
+Well, then you're basically saying, like, you know, former Justice on the Supreme Court's, what was it, Stevens, that you don't want the Second Amendment.

-And you don't get to pick and choose which constitutional rights you want to take away.
+Well, at that point, you're going to lose your country because we are a constitutional republic, and you don't get to pick and choose which constitutional rights you want to take away.

 Where does this end?

-Our framers and founders in their wisdom.
+Our framers and founders, in their wisdom, they understood.

 You know, and what nobody ever wants to do is take the time and do a little research.